isabella232/partner-center-pr.sv-se/partner-center/announcements/2021-september.md

 _____________

-## <a name="coming-soon-delegated-administrative-privileges-monitoring-and-self-service-removal"></a><a name="11"></a> Kommer snart: Övervakning av delegerade administratörsbehörigheter och borttagning av självbetjäning
+## <a name="coming-soon-delegated-administrative-privileges-monitoring-and-self-service-removal"></a><a name="11"></a> Kommer snart: Övervakning av delegerade administrativa privilegier och borttagning av självbetjäning

 ### <a name="categories"></a>Kategorier